juananmol/Internship_CEFCA/README.md

 # Internship_CEFCA
-In this repository you will find all the Jupyter notebook files created to study de SNs using PESSTO and J-VAR data project.
+In this repository you will find all the Jupyter notebook files created to study de SNs using PESSTO and J-VAR data projects.